-We want to express our commitment to participate in the RoboCup 2012 Humanoid League competition, in Kid Size category.
-Also, we want to propose Adalberto Llarena and Alejandro J. Malo, who have sufficient knowledge of the rules, as referees; they will be available during the competition.
+We want to express our commitment to participate in the RoboCup 2013 Humanoid League competition, in Kid Size category.
+Also, we want to propose Alejandro J. Malo, who has sufficient knowledge of the rules, as referee; he will be available during the competition.